Why You Should Date Your Board

 Something that, I think, we should consider bringing to the board.

 I was chatting to one of my CEOs recently and he was reflecting on how settled in I – and my fellow new director – had become after only two board meetings.
-We both agreed it was because of the investment into casual time together as a board that helped expedite the on-boarding process and meant that I could very quickly start delivering value to the board and organisation.
+We both agreed it was because of the investment into casual time together as a board that helped expedite the on-boarding process and meant that I, as a new board member, could very quickly start delivering value to the board and organisation.

-Admittedly, on this particular board, the directors get many opportunities to spend ‘informal’ time together.
+Admittedly, on this particular board, the board members have many opportunities to spend ‘informal’ time together.
 We travel together and often meet over two days.
 This provides a platform to connect that is away from the usual distractions and life routine.
 We are all in one place for one purpose, and are focused on one thing: us as a board.

 Bring some romance to your board